gitlabhq/gitlabhq/doc/ci/yaml/README.md

 `artifacts:when` can be set to one of the following values:

-1. `on_success` - upload artifacts only when build succeeds.
-This is the default
+1. `on_success` - upload artifacts only when the build succeeds.
+This is the default.
-1. `on_failure` - upload artifacts only when build fails
+1. `on_failure` - upload artifacts only when the build fails.
-1. `always` - upload artifacts despite the build status
+1. `always` - upload artifacts regardless of the build status.

 ---